nikolaaswillaert/ImmoElizaDataAnalysis/README.md

 **Note:** The Neural network has not been included in this table
 ![Pasted image](https://github.com/nikolaaswillaert/ImmoElizaDataAnalysis/assets/106211266/c45ff30e-4b5e-4e52-8f88-9835500a6acd)

+    Mean Absolute Error (MAE) is 54042.1821: This indicates that, on average, the model's predictions differ from the actual values by approximately 54042.1821 units.
+Lower MAE values indicate better accuracy.

+    Median Absolute Error is 39330.4688: This metric represents the median of the absolute errors between predictions and actual values.
+It suggests that 50% of the model's predictions have an absolute error of approximately 39330.4688 or less.

+    Explained Variance Score is 0.8074: The explained variance score assesses the proportion of variance in the target variable that the model captures.
+A value of 0.8074 indicates that the model explains 80.74% of the total variance in the data, which is quite good.

+    R-squared (R2) Score is 0.8074: The R2 score, also known as the coefficient of determination, is the same as the explained variance score in this case.
+It indicates that 80.74% of the variance in the target variable is explained by the model.

+In summary, the model achieves a high level of accuracy, capturing a significant portion of the variance in the data and making predictions that are close to the actual values.

+Regarding its training and testing performance, the model has been trained well with a training score of 0.9253, suggesting that it has learned from the training data effectively.
+When evaluated on the testing data, it performs impressively with a testing score of 0.8074, which is consistent with the R2 score mentioned earlier.

+Finally, the cross-validation scores further validate the model's generalization ability, as all the scores are relatively high and close to the testing score.
+This means the model is robust and reliable, and it is likely to perform well on new, unseen data.

 # Results
 ## :cyclone: Linear Regression model <br>
 ### :house: :office: Houses and Apartments combined <br>